Joline990/Joline990.github.io/src/content/blog/post-18.md

 ## Interactive rhombohedron fractal
 ### 1 Rhombohedron
-On Monday, I was able to get my mixer sponge to change levels.
+On Monday, I was able to get my menger sponge to change levels.
 I now want to apply the same logic for my rhombohedron fractal.
 But first I want the different mini-rhombohedrons to form 1 object.
 A classmate gave me a tip that you can use `control + J` to join all objects.
 Indeed, if I select everything, and do control + J, I have 1 object.
 Now let's implement this in the code.
 \
 \
 Let's make use of what we see in our INFO.